Newburgh–Beacon Ferry: Before the bridge

 By the early 20th century the fleet had grown to three 160-foot (49 m) coal-fired ferries, the Orange, Dutchess and Beacon, capable of carrying 30 vehicles each.
-It linked the two segments of NY 52, the major east-west artery at that point.
+It linked the two segments of NY 52, the major east–west artery at that point.

 In the winter, ice was sometimes a problem.
 In the 1950s, one of the ferries got stuck in the ice.
 In fact, the NYSBA opened the Kingston bridge ahead of schedule because river ice was keeping the ferry in dock and people couldn't get to work.
 Similarly, people stalled on the Newburgh-Beacon ferry, en route to work at Nabisco, Texaco or the state prisons, had difficulty getting to work whenever ice trapped their boat and they had to wait for another one to clear a path to shore.
 If the ice was thick enough and solid enough, they simply walked — by the hundreds — back and forth.

-The bridge and the end of an era
+Bridge opening and service discontinuation

 The impetus for a bridge began with the opening in 1916 of Bear Mountain State Park.
-To improve access to the popular attraction, in 1924, the Bear Mountain Bridge opened--the first vehicular/pedestrian (non-railroad) bridge over the Hudson between New York City and Albany--and the ferry at Bear Mountain was discontinued.
+To improve access to the popular attraction, in 1924, the Bear Mountain Bridge opened—the first vehicular/pedestrian (non-railroad) bridge over the Hudson between New York City and Albany—and the ferry at Bear Mountain was discontinued.

 The ferries were seen as past their day, due to their mounting financial and operational problems, even before the construction of the Newburgh-Beacon bridge.
 Increasing traffic on 52 by mid-century, coupled with the building of the New York State Thruway in the Hudson corridor, was straining the ferry beyond its breaking point.
 The state's Department of Public Works began planning for a bridge, but it was not a serious possibility until federal money became available through the construction of Interstate 84.

 The last Hudson crossing to be built on the river's estuarine section below Albany was completed and opened to traffic on November 2, 1963.
 By that time the New York State Bridge Authority had already had to take them over.
-The very next day, 220 years of ferry service passed into the region's rich history when the Orange and Dutchess saluted each other midriver on their 5 p.m. runs.
+The next day, the Orange and Dutchess saluted each other midriver on their 5 p.m. runs.